justinmeiners/shamans/docs/README.md

 ![](img/10_7_15_lg.jpg)

-Unfortuntaly, creating detailed 3D worlds and scripting story events turned out to be a too large of project for a one person team.
+Unfortunatly, creating detailed 3D worlds and scripting story events turned out to be a too large of project for a one person team.
 After experimenting with several enviornments, I made the decision to design a game which would require less art content.
 The turn-based design ended up fitting well with the technology already built, and allowed for a slow paced game that is better suited for tablet play, and was less demanding in terms of art.

 ![](img/old_map1_lg.jpg)